-The course material, which will be handed out on the first day of the course, includes the book: "Introduction to Aluminium Electrolysis" by K. Grjotheim and H. Kvande (Editors), as well as overhead notes on subjects not treated there.
+The course material, which will be available on the first day of the course, includes the book: "Introduction to Aluminium Electrolysis" by K. Grjotheim and H. Kvande (Editors), as well as complete lecture notes.
 The course language is English.

 AIM OF THE COURSE

-The aim of the course is to give the participants theoretical and practical knowledge that they can use in their daily work.
-Group work and class discussion will be important parts of the course and will require active involvement of the participants.
+The aim of the course is to give the participants theoretical and practical knowledge necessary for their daily work.
+Group work and group discussions will be important parts of the course and require active involvement of the participants.
 Experience from previous courses has shown that the opportunity of discussing practical problems with colleagues from other companies is greatly appreciated.
 The participants are encouraged to bring with them a problem or two that they would like to discuss in class during the course.

 TIME AND PLACE

-The course will be held at the Norwegian University of Science and Technology, Trondheim, Norway, in the Science Building, auditorium R9.
+The course will be held at the Norwegian University of Science and Technology, Trondheim, Norway, in the Chemistry Auditorium 5.
 There will be a bus pick-up from the hotels each morning.
-An excursion to Hydro Aluminium Sunndal Plant will be arranged on Wednesday, June 5th.
-This means 9 course days, including the excursion.
+An excursion to Hydro Aluminium Sunndal Plant will be arranged on Wednesday, May 28 That means duration of the course is 9 days, including the excursion.

 ENROLlMENT AND FEE

-The fee will be NOK 22 500.
-The fee will cover course materials, the excursion to the Hydro Aluminium Sunndal smelter, lunches, beverage breaks and a course dinner, but no board or other meals.
+The participation fee is NOK 22.500.
+The fee covers course materials, the excursion to the Hydro Aluminium Sunndal smelter, lunches, beverage breaks, a course dinner, but no board or other meal expenses.
 Breakfast is included in the hotel price.
 An extra discount of NOK 1000 if paid before April 1, 2014.

 Professor Dr. tech.
 Halvor Kvande: Chief Engineer at Hydro Aluminium in Oslo, Norway.